delucca-articles/rabbitmq-python-adapter/README.md

 # RabbitMQ Python Adapter

-This repository was created to provide the code samples on the [Recommendation Algorithm Using Python and RabbitMQ (Part 2): Connecting with RabbitMQ](https://medium.com/@odelucca/recommendation-algorithm-using-python-and-rabbitmq-part-2-connecting-with-rabbitmq-aa0ec933e195).
+This repository was created to provide the code samples on the [Recommendation Algorithm Using Python and RabbitMQ (Part 2): Connecting with RabbitMQ](https://medium.com/@odelucca/recommendation-algorithm-using-python-and-rabbitmq-part-2-connecting-with-rabbitmq-aa0ec933e195) article.
 This module's goal is to make it easier to connect, send and receive messages to a RabbitMQ server.
 The idea is to handle all complex use cases of a simple RabbitMQ connection and return just a simple object which you can use to interact with your AMQP server.

 ## 🧐 What's inside